Generic programming: Technical overview

 Specializations of this function template, instantiations with specific types, can be called just like an ordinary function:

 std::println("{}", max(3, 7)); // Outputs 7.

 The compiler examines the arguments used to call max and determines that this is a call to max(int, int).
-It then instantiates a version of the function where the parameterizing type T is int, making the equivalent of the following function:
+It then instantiates a version of the function where the type variable T is int, making the equivalent of the following function: